pc-magas/react-draft-wysiwyg-scenario/Readme.md

 ```

 ## About this branch:
-This branch contains the bare minimum code in order torender the editor in a react component.
+This branch contains the full app with all the feature.
 Also the branches that are in the repository are:

 * `master`: Has all the desired functionality according to the wanted scenarios
 * `editor_only`: Has the bare minimum code in order to render the editor.